446564/salishmesh.net/src/pages/about.md

 A community operated mesh radio network capable of running on solar or other energies using small inexpensive hardware.

+You can checkout our friends over at [PugetMesh](https://pugetmesh.org/), we have a link to their mesh which really makes us one big family.

 - [MeshCore Homepage](https://meshcore.co.uk/)

 ## What It Isn't